USS Wasp (CV-18): 1968–1970

 Wasp completed her cyclical overhaul and conducted postrepair trials throughout January 1968.
 Returning to the Boston Naval Shipyard on 28 January, the ship made ready for two months of technical evaluation and training which began early in February.
 Five weeks of refresher training for Wasp began on 28 February, under the operational control of Commander, Fleet Training Group, Guantanamo Bay, Cuba.
 On 30 March, Wasp steamed north and was in Boston 6–29 April for routine upkeep and minor repairs.
 She then departed for operations in the Bahamas and took part in Fixwex C, an exercise off the Bermuda coast.
 The carrier set course for home on 20 May, but left five days later to conduct carrier qualifications for students of the Naval Air Training Command in the Jacksonville, Florida, operations area.
 On 12 June, Wasp and Truckee had a minor collision during an underway replenishment.
 The carrier returned to Norfolk, where an investigation into the circumstances of the collision was conducted.
 On 20 June, Wasp got underway for Boston, where she remained until 3 August when she moved to Norfolk to take on ammunition.

-On 15 June, Wasp's home port was changed to Quonset Point, RI, and she arrived there on 10 August to prepare for overseas movement.
+On 15 June, Wasp's home port was changed to Quonset Point and she arrived there on 10 August to prepare for overseas movement.
 Ten days later, the carrier got underway for a deployment in European waters.
 The northern European portion of the cruise consisted of several operational periods and port visits to Portsmouth, England; Firth of Clyde, Scotland; Hamburg, Germany; and Lisbon, Portugal.
 Wasp, as part of TG 87.1, joined in the NATO Exercise Silvertower, the largest combined naval exercise in four years.
 Silvertower brought together surface, air, and subsurface units of several NATO navies.
 On 25 October 1968, the carrier entered the Mediterranean, and the following day, became part of TG 67.6.
 After a port visit to Naples, Italy, Wasp departed on 7 November to conduct antisubmarine warfare exercises in the Tyrrhenian Sea, Levantine Basin, and Ionian Basin.
 After loading aircraft in both Taranto and Naples, Italy, Wasp visited Barcelona, Spain, and Gibraltar.
 On 19 December, the ship returned to Quonset Point, and spent the remainder of 1968 in port.